Pedestrian Trajectory Prediction Using Dynamics-based Deep Learning: Empirical Evaluation

-In this section, we present selected trajectories generated by DDL to gain more insights into the actual various behaviours of human walking, indicating that our proposed algorithm is able to imitate a wide range of human movements and therefore predict socially acceptable trajectories.
+We present and review selected trajectories by DDL to gain more insights into the various behaviors of human walking.
+We would like to ascertain if DDL can imitate a wide range of human movements and predict socially acceptable trajectories.